Zorawar Chand Bakhshi: Post-Independence

 Upon the Partition of India in 1947, Bakshi was transferred to the 5th Gorkha Rifles regiment of the Indian Army.
 In the Indo Pakistani War of 1947-1948, he was awarded a Vir Chakra for his bravery in July 1948.
 Soon afterward he was awarded the MacGregor Medal in 1949.
 In 1951, he was selected to attend the Defence Services Staff College in Wellington.

-In the Indo-Pakistani War of 1965, Bakshi was instrumental in the capture of the Haji Pir Pass from the Pakistani Forces, for which he was awarded the Maha Vir Chakra.
+In the victorious Indo-Pakistani War of 1965, Bakshi was instrumental in the capture of the Haji Pir Pass from the Pakistani Forces, for which he was awarded the Maha Vir Chakra.
 The citation for the Maha Vir Chakra reads as follows:

 In the early 1960s he led his battalion in a United Nations Operation to undo the secession of the province of Katanga from Congo, in the process earning a Vishisht Seva Medal.
 In 1969–1970, he led successful counter-insurgency operations in pockets of North East India, and was promoted to major-general on 23 November 1970.
 During the Indo-Pakistani War of 1971 he was instrumental in the capture of territory in what is now referred to as the crucial Chicken-Neck Sector, for which he was awarded the Param Vishisht Seva Medal.
 On 7 September 1974, he was appointed Military Secretary with the rank of lieutenant-general.
 On 15 December 1976, he was granted an extension of service past his statutory retirement age to 1 January 1979.

-He is popularly known as "Zoru" in the Indian Army.
+He was popularly known as "Zoru" in the Indian Army.